Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/monitoring/monitoring.md

     static_configs:
       - targets: ["<b>cluster_name</b>:8070"]
 </pre>
-Replace the <cluster_name> with the internal cluster name as shown below by going to one of the databases' configuration page and locate the **Private Endpoint**.
+Replace the **cluster_name** with the internal cluster name as shown below by going to one of the databases' configuration page and locate the **Private Endpoint** field.

 ![private_endpoint](./img/private_endpoint.png)

-The part that we need to replace the <cluster_name> in the configuration above is **internal.c13593.us-west1-mz.gcp.cloud.rlrcp.com** in our example.
+The part that we need to replace the **cluster_name** in the configuration above is **internal.c13593.us-west1-mz.gcp.cloud.rlrcp.com** in our example.

 Run the rest of the commands below to set up Prometheus for auto-start between reboots:
 ```
 $ useradd -rs /bin/false prometheus
 $ chown -R prometheus: /etc/prometheus /var/lib/prometheus
 ```
-Create a systemd unit file in /etc/systemd/system/prometheus.service with the following contents:
+Create a systemd unit file: /etc/systemd/system/prometheus.service with the following contents:
 ```
 [Unit]
 Description=Prometheus